ruiwu1990/SPOT/README.md

 ## INTRODUCTION
 This folder contains a python3 file, a license file and several datasets on whch we can run SPOT and its variants.
-The python file spot.py contains 4 classes : SPOT, DSPOT, biSPOT and biDSPOT The classical algorithms (SPOT and DSPOT) compute only upper threshold although biSPOT and biDSPOT computes upper and lower thresholds.
+The python file spot.py contains 4 classes : SPOT, DSPOT, biSPOT and biDSPOT.
+The classical algorithms (SPOT and DSPOT) compute only upper threshold although biSPOT and biDSPOT computes upper and lower thresholds.